johnvusich/circdna_e2f5/README.md

 - [nf-core/fetchngs](https://nf-co.re/fetchngs) and [nf-core/circdna](https://nf-co.re/circdna)
 - Singularity (or Docker)
 - MOSEK license for AmpliconArchitect
+- Reference genome repository for AmpliconArchitect (see below)
 - Access to HPC with SLURM (configured in `icer.config`)

 ## Installation